BILS/pipelines/bpipe/pipelines/README.md

 ###	AnnotationAnnie

 Title:		"A pipeline to execute blastp and interproscan searches to create input for the 'Annie' functional annotation pipeline"</br>
-Input(s):	gff : Requires an annotation in GFF format as input (.gff)
+Input(s):	gff : Requires an annotation in GFF format as input (.gff)</br>
+Dependencies: emboss, cufflinks, bioperl, blast, exonerate

 ----------------